 A: Laser hair removal does not require any special skin preparations.
-Laser hair removal is most effective on pale skin so we recommend avoiding sunbathing, sun beds and fake tanning if possible The best results are on hairs which are only 1-3 mm long, we recommend trimming the hairs before treatment.
+We recommend avoiding prolonged sun exposure without sunscreen of spf 30+ or higher, sunbathing, sun beds, and fake tanning.
+The best results are on hairs which are only 1-3 mm long, we recommend trimming the hairs before treatment.
 Alternatively, you can shave before treatment as long as the hair is still visible at the root.

 Q: How will my skin appear after the treatment?

 A: Generally no perceptible changes will be apparent.
 A slight redness after treatment may occur but will normally fade over 24 hours.
 Any localized redness after treatment is caused by the destruction of the hair follicles and is quite normal.

 A: Most body hair can be removed using Laser Hair Removal - the most common areas are the face, underarms, legs, chest, back and bikini line.
 We do NOT recommend using laser hair removal on eyebrows.

 A: Laser hair removal is generally considered to be effective after 6-9 treatments.
 This varies from person to person and the area being treated, hair density, hair growth cycle and color.
 Some individuals may require more, and some fewer treatments, to achieve satisfaction.
 Initially you will notice a gradual reduction of the number of hairs.
 Women who suffer excessive hair growth due to male type hormones are likely to require long term maintenance.